Dear folks of Humboldt,

 As a therapist, I’m a person who has the tender, holy privilege and responsibility of sitting with people in the darkest circumstances of their lives.
 I want to acknowledge the gift you have been to all of us Canadians–even the world.
 Your community has let us in on your grief and pain after the horrific bus accident in which so many people lost their lives and were badly injured.
 You have been our teachers in this messy and painful life–thank you.

 You didn’t sign up to teach us…I get that.
-In fact, this is a course no one wants to be able to teach.
+In fact, this is a course no one wants to be able to schooled in.
 But, completely beyond your control, you found yourselves in the focus of the camera, with your reaction to the tragedy on display for the world–and you let us in.
 And along the way, we learned something important about suffering from you–I wanted you to know that.

 Your heart has been collectively ripped wide open by the raw grief of the tragedy.
 You could have covered your broken hearts with armour and pushed us away.
 Instead, you have collectively allowed the people of Canada, even the world, to tend to these tender wounds.

-While I trust that has been a gift to you, as the people of Humboldt, and indeed, all the hockey players’ families and friends, I think we can all say that being allowed into your suffering has been a gift to the rest of us.
+While I trust that our care has been a gift to you, as the people of Humboldt, and indeed, all the hockey players’ families and friends, I think we can all say that being allowed into your suffering has been a gift to the rest of us.

 Thank you for being real with us.
 It’s not been easy to let us in on your pain, but you haven’t pushed us away.
 You welcomed the journalists–you talked to them so that you could talk to us.
 You even fed the media homemade soup, such is your hospitable nature, even at a time of tragedy.
 When you let them in, you let us in.